 We currently have employment agreements in place for two of our NEOs - Eric Gatoff and Howard M. Lorber - each of which is described in further detail below in the context of this section.
-There was no employment agreement in effect for Ronald G. DeVos.
-Mr. DeVos retired as Vice President, Finance, Chief Financial Officer and Secretary effective June 30, 2020.

 Eric Gatoff.
 On December 15, 2006, the Company entered into an employment agreement with Eric Gatoff pursuant to which Mr. Gatoff was appointed as Chief Executive Officer effective January 1, 2007.
 Under the terms of the agreement, Mr. Gatoff agreed to serve as Chief Executive Officer effective from January 1, 2007, until December 31, 2008, which period shall extend for additional one-year periods unless either party delivers notice of non-renewal no less than 180 days prior to the end of the term then in effect.
 No such non renewal notice has been delivered to date.